ansys/pyaedt/doc/source/User_guide/pyaedt_extensions_doc/hfss/choke_designer.rst

 The available argument is: ``choke_config``.

-The ``choke_config`` parameter is a dictionary with choke configuration file.
+The ``choke_config`` parameter is a dictionary with choke configuration file content.
 See more information: :ref:`choke-file`.

 You can also launch the extension user interface from the terminal.
 An example can be found here: